Gentleman (2016 film): Release

+Reception

 Critical reception

 Gentleman received positive reviews, with praise for the performances, Sharma's score, and the scripting.
 Mridula Ramadugu of Firstpost praised the performances of Nani and Niveda in particular and called Gentleman a very subtle thriller that "stands out from the typical, action drama".
 Purnima Sriram of The New Indian Express termed the film a "game changer" in Nani's career, and one that can "penetrate minds with intelligent moves in every scene".
 Writing for The Hindu, Sangeetha Devi Dundoo gave three and a half stars out of five and called Gentleman an "intriguing tale marked by fine performances".
 Dundoo praised Nani's performance and found it "swiftly moving between being vulnerable and ominous".
 Suresh Kavirayani of the Deccan Chronicle also gave the film three and a half stars out of five, praising the performances of the principal cast and Sharma's score.
 He also praised Indraganti's screenplay and dialogues but criticised the climax and the love story of Nani and Surbhi.

-Karthik Keramalu of News18 gave Gentleman three stars out of five and stated, "I wouldn't say this is the most experimental film [Nani] has worked on; I'd say this is an excellent film he has chosen to work on within the limited space of [the] commercial cinema."
+Karthik Keramalu of News18 gave Gentleman three stars out of five and stated, "I wouldn't say this is the most experimental film [Nani] has worked on; I would say this is an excellent film he has chosen to work on within the limited space of [the] commercial cinema."
 Sify also gave the film a rating of three stars and called it a "neat thriller" that "doesn't move to the next level after promising best in the interval period".
 In contrast, L. Ravichander of The Hans India rated the film two stars out of five and criticised the performances of the principal cast except that of Nani for lacking authenticity, adding that the actor "fights a lone battle to bring credibility".